0xMukesh/thw-faucet-cli/blog.md

 },
 ```

-We also need to add a file called `Procfile` which contain the start command.
-Create a file named `Procfile` under the `server` folder and add the following into that file:
+We also need to add a file called `Procfile` which contains the start command.
+Create a file named `Procfile` under the `server` folder and add the following to that file:

 ```
 web: yarn start